-Benedictine Women Service Corps (BWSC), an outreach of Saint Benedict’s Monastery, St. Joseph, Minn., responds to the needs of the church and world, inviting College of Saint Benedict alumnae to join the monastic community in deepening relationships that support justice globally.
-Formed in the Benedictine Gospel values during their undergraduate, liberal arts education, the volunteers strive to live these values in a new location that will challenge them personally, spiritually and professionally.
+Benedictine Women Service Corps (BWSC), an outreach of Saint Benedict’s Monastery, St. Joseph, Minn., invites College of Saint Benedict alumnae to join the monastic community in deepening relationships that support justice and service in a new location.
+Volunteers strive to live out the Benedictine Gospel values that were formed during their undergraduate education in a capacity that challenges them personally, spiritually and professionally.

-She is serving at St. Gertrude’s, a Benedictine monastery in Ridgely, Maryland.
-Ashley assists at the Sisters' school for children and adults with developmental disabilities, and at The Barn, an outreach program for people living in poverty in the surrounding area.
+She served at St. Gertrude’s, a Benedictine monastery in Ridgely, Maryland.
+Ashley assisted at the Sisters' school for children and adults with developmental disabilities, and at The Barn, an outreach program for people living in poverty in the surrounding area.

 To learn more about Ashley's experiences, read her blog: Ashley's blog